OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-10.md

 For I have come to

-> set a man against his father,
+> set a son against his father,
 > a daughter against her mother,
 > and a daughter-in-law against her mother-in-law;